tmm1/perftools.rb/README.md

 ## Installation

-  Just install the gem, which will download, patch and compile google-perftools for you:
+  Just install the gem, which will download, patch and compile gperftools for you:

     sudo gem install perftools.rb